Arvin-Rsl/Arvin-Rsl/README.md

 **Personal Budget Tracker** · *Dart / Flutter*

-A budgeting app I'm building from the ground up for my own day-to-day use.
-I'm currently working on features like dynamic categories, predicted vs. confirmed expenses, and carrying budgets between months.
+A budgeting app I'm building for my own day-to-day use.
+I'm currently using the first release and coming up with new features and improvements as I go, which I add to the TODO list for the second release.
 🔗 [Repository]

 **Roguelike Game** · *C*

 A terminal-based roguelike I built in C a while back.
 It needs some cleanup and refinement, but it's a project I still want to revisit.
 🔗 [Repository]

 ---

 **⚡ Outside of Code**

-When I'm not coding, you'll probably find me exploring the outdoors with friends.
+When I'm not coding, you'll probably find me exploring the outdoors with friends. ⛺